powermukisa/fanyacode/README.md

 ### Terminal
-- To directly launch the psql shell run this instead: `docker exec -tiu postgres postgres-fanyacode psql`
+- To directly launch the psql shell run this instead: `docker exec -tiu postgres fanyacodedb psql`

 To connect to the container itself but not launch psql shell:
 - Run `docker ps` to list docker containers